Benign Flame: Saga of Love - 5

 “When did you get in?”
-Sathyam questioned him.
+Roopa asked him in apprehension.

 “Before you came in,” said the lad embarrassedly.

-“So you’re here all through!”
+“So, you’re here all night!”
 Roopa couldn’t help but exclaim.

 As he bowed his head in confirmation, her embarrassment insensibly turned into an acute awkwardness.

-“When did you remove them from the purse?”
+“When did you remove them from her purse?”
 Sathyam asked in enquiry.

-“Let’s leave him,” she said overwhelmed by pity for him.
-“After all, he hasn’t harmed us.
+“Let’s leave him; after all, he hasn’t harmed us.
 Moreover, he might fail at the hands of the police.
-These days, isn’t the air thick with the news of lock-up deaths?”
+These days, isn’t the air thick with the news of lock-up deaths?” she said overwhelmed by pity for him.

 As the chap went out of the coupe relieved, the couple looked at each other embarrassed.
 However, the very thought that they were at lovemaking when that lad lay below embarrassed Roopa no end.

 ‘What would have happened had he strangled Sathyam and raped me as well?’ she thought at length and found the very idea spine-chilling.
-‘Of course, the lad is well built and would have got into mood for that, what with our doings around him.
+‘The guy is well built and would’ve got into mood for that, what with our doings around him.
 Why, he even came out of his hiding to steal the anklets!
-God knows, in what shape he might have seen me, and for how long!’
+God knows, in what shape he might’ve seen me, and for how long!’

-She couldn’t believe that she passed through that ordeal unscathed, unknown to her but soon the embarrassment and the horror the moment embodied combined to produce even a feeling of adventure in her mind-set.
-Slowly the whole episode appeared exciting to her with the aura of a queer romantic adventure.
+She couldn’t believe that unknown to her, she passed through that ordeal unscathed, but soon the horror and the embarrassment of the moment have combined to embody her mind with a sense of adventure.
+And slowly, the queer episode came to appeal to her with an associated aura of romance attached to it.